Canaman: Poblacion

-A boost to Canaman’s image as an emerging entertainment center came with the establishment of radio industry in 1950s.
-ABS-CBN’s DZRB radio station pioneered broadcasting industry in Camarines Sur.
+A boost to Canaman's image as an emerging entertainment center came with the establishment of radio industry in the 1950s.
+ABS-CBN's DZRB radio station pioneered broadcasting industry in Camarines Sur.
 The station became the center of talented local broadcasters who became big men in the broadcast media industry.
 Within the area, Senator Edmundo B. Cea from Tigaon set up DZGE and later DWEB, the first local AM and FM radio stations in Bicol region.
 Nordia Complex, an entertainment district composed of a hotel resort and a cockpit arena was constructed the following decade.
-It became one of the major destinations of local travelers until early 1990s.
+It became one of the major destinations of local travelers until the early 1990s.

+Eco-tourism

+Canaman's strategically rustic geography is an attraction to investors of eco-tourism, primarily enterprising tourist farms throughout the municipality.
+The increasing eco-tourism coincided with commercial growth and urbanization of underdeveloped pockets, typically the eastern half of Canaman facing the western bank of the Bicol River.

+Housing projects, real estate, and land use

+Canaman serves as the third urban center after the Daet-Naga-Legazpi-Iriga urban corridor.
+The barangays of Baras, Haring, San Agustin, San Vicente and Del Rosario are the primary hotspots for real estate development, with construction of subdivisions across the acquired land increasing in consistency with prevalence.
+Warehouses and other industrial facilities are outsourced from Naga-based enterprises within the contigious perimeter of the Naga-Canaman boundaries.

 Several subdivisions can also be found in Canaman such as Progress Homes, RJ Village, Nueva Caceres Subdivision, Villa Salvacion, Leticia Heights and others.
 A number of institutions from different sectors of the society including Mariners Polytechnic Colleges Foundation, Aeronautical Academy of the Philippines, Kolping Society, Church of Latter Day Saints, Our Lady of Prompt Succor, and several private preparatory schools have sprouted in the municipality.

-Eco-Tourism

-Since Canaman is a large flat land and strategically located in the central portion of the Bicol Peninsula.
-Many people here invested land and turn them into tourism farms.
-This is not only a benefit for the economy of the town, but also people that live there.
-The Bicol River is also a benefit.